- Download our Delhi Schools Guide

 IT and telecommunications are the major employers in Delhi.
-As Delhi becomes a more affluent city, local consumer appetites are growing and the city's retail industry is flourishing.
-The majority of expats hired to work in these industries will be of senior management level.
-Contracts are usually fairly short-term, as the intention is often for the expat staff to train local staff to eventually take over those jobs.
+As the city grows in affluence, local consumer appetites grow and the its retail industry flourishes.
+A large proportion of expats hired to work in these industries will be of senior management level, though graduate and entry-level jobs are also available.
+Contracts are usually fairly short term as the intention is for expats to train local staff to eventually take over those roles.

-Being the capital of India, Delhi is also home to numerous foreign embassies and diplomats make up a sizeable number of the expat population in the city.
+As the capital of India, Delhi is home to numerous foreign embassies, and diplomats make up a sizeable portion of the expat population in the city.
 There are also various international organisations and regional UN offices based in the city.

 Finance and import/export companies may be more inclined to set up shop in Mumbai, while the real IT heavyweights are often diverted to Bengaluru.
-However, Delhi is respectable to both industries and many more, including manufacturing, media, tourism and general professional-level jobs like engineering and designing.
+Nevertheless, Delhi plays host to both industries and many more, including manufacturing, media, tourism, and there are plenty of opportunities in engineering and design as well.

-For those without any connections in Delhi, job opportunities can be explored using online job portals.
+For those without any connections in Delhi, job opportunities can be explored using online job portals, such as Placement India, Monster India and Adzuna.
 Online resources provide a good overview of the job market and are usually available in English.
-Companies may also advertise positions on their own websites so it also worth checking individual company sites as well.
+Companies may also advertise positions on their websites, so it is also worth checking individual company sites as well.

-Recruitment agencies may also be able to assist expats in their search for employment.
-However, it is important to ensure that the recruitment agency is reputable.
-There are many recruiters in India that charge huge sums of money without any results.
+Recruitment agencies and relocation companies may also be able to assist expats in their search for employment, but they should take care to ensure that the recruitment agency is reputable as recruiters have been known to charge large sums without any results.
 It's best to go with recommendations from colleagues within the industry and avoid making any payments upfront.

 Work culture in Delhi

-Expats who are moving to Delhi to take up a job should make the effort to have at least a basic understanding of Indian culture, especially in relation to workplace behaviour.
+Expats moving to Delhi to take up a job should make the effort to have at least a basic understanding of Indian culture, especially concerning workplace behaviour.